reghev/Low-Taper-Fade-Troll/README.md

-If you want to use the extension download all of the files, put them in a folder and then go into chrome extensions, enable developer settings and then load unpacked and select the folder
+INSTALLATION INSTRUCTIONS

+1 Download all the files and put them into a folder

+2 go to chrome extension management and enable developer settings

+3 Click load unpacked and select your folder

+4 Test if it works by searching something with the words of either "low" "taper" "fade" or "massive"